top of page

 🗣️ What Does “Speakers for Africa” Mean?

-Our mission is not to speak for them, but to amplify their voices.
 We are not a handout organization.
-We equip Ugandans—especially students—with tools, training, and opportunities to create lasting change for themselves, their families, and their communities.
+We equip students, families, and communities with the tools, training, and opportunities to create lasting change.

 Who Inspired Our Name